 In the first arm of this study (Pro00063109) we developed a list of questions that will be utilized in a new quality of life questionnaire for cochlear implant users.
-We developed a short and long form to be used in the clinical setting based on these questions.
-We would like to gather data from a large number of implant users in order to validate the long and short questionnaire forms.
-Both forms ask subjects how hearing loss and having a cochlear implant affects their life.
-Enrolled subjects will complete either the short or long form as well as the current gold standard quality of life measures twice one month apart greater than a year after receiving cochlear implantation.
+We developed a survey to be used in the clinical setting based on these questions.
+We would like to gather data from a large number of implant users in order to validate the questionnaire.
+In the survey subjects are asked how hearing loss and having a cochlear implant affects their life.
+Enrolled subjects will complete the combined experimental survey paired with the current gold standard quality of life measures at two time points one month apart, greater than a year after receiving cochlear implantation.

 This is a multicenter study of adult subjects undergoing major cardiac surgical procedures in which blood samples will be collected to test the performance of a research analyzer.
 Blood samples will be collected at four time points before, during, and after surgery.
 Approximately 50 subjects will be enrolled at MUSC.